 On October 6, 2020, President Peter Salovey and Provost Scott Strobel announced, that they “anticipate that staff required on campus at the start of the spring semester largely will be consistent with current staffing requirements for the fall semester.
 As we approach the spring semester, managers will inform any additional staff about whether they are needed on campus.
 Until then, anyone who can work from home should continue to do so.”
 Provost Scott Strobel and Jack Callahan Jr., senior vice president for operations, will provide more information in the coming weeks.

 The university is conducting an on-going review and approval process of who will be returning to work on campus.

 If your position has been approved to work on campus, your manager will provide you with appropriate notice and send you a communication that outlines what to expect when you are approved to return to campus.
 This notification will include details regarding mandatory safety training, health guidelines, and instructions for ordering your face coverings and other protective supplies.

 Employees with specific questions should consult with their managers or the Employee Service Center at 203-432-5552.

-Your manager will discuss the details of your return to campus with you.
-Faculty, staff, and trainees will be required to complete online safety training before returning to campus.
+Your manager will discuss the details of your return to campus with you, and will share information on what to expect when you are approved to return to campus.